Seteeri/Particle/README.md

     * Minecraft - expressiveness
     * EagleMode - example of a ZUI
     * OpenDoc - early proprietary attempt by Apple to create compound documents
+    * LightTable - drafting table metaphor

 * Personal Influences:
     * Gypsy by Larry Tesler
     * The Humane Interface by Jeff Raskin - commands/transformers
     * WWW by Sir Tim Berners-Lee
+    * Inventing on Principle by Brett Victor

 It was designed to address limitations I've personally encountered in the quest for a more efficient workflow; the main limitation being,